jphdotam/DFDC/cnn3d/README.md

 # DFDC

 ![DFDC Pipeline](https://james.dev/img/approach_large.PNG)

-Dear Kaggle Team,

-We hope this code is clear.
-As we are doctors without formal training our systems are probably a little bit spicy (esoteric?) but hopefully they are clear.

 This is the system for training the SEVEN 3D CNNs we used are trained from.

-All the scripts needing to be run are in the '_run' directory, and fall into 2 stages, each in their own directory with a more indepth readme.
+All the scripts needing to be run are in the '_run' directory, and fall into 2 stages, each in their own directory with a more in-depth readme.

 1) Export - These scripts will take us from the original deepfake dataset to ~250,000 MP4 files which are closely cropped to individual people's faces, tracking a bounding box temporally through time.